Eight Great Forensic Nurse Specialties

 Correctional nursing specialists provide efficient, quality health care to individuals detained by the courts, including those in jail, prison, juvenile offender facilities and other correctional institutions.
 Within these facilities, correctional nursing specialists may tend to the sick, perform routine physical examinations and administer medication to people with chronic needs.

 2. Forensic clinical nurse specialists

-Forensic clinical nurse specialists hold a master’s or doctoral forensic nursing degree and use their advanced training to serve as expert clinicians, teachers, researches, consultants and administrators in different forensic settings.
-They may work in emergency rooms, sexual assault examination programs, psychiatric forensic treatment units or death investigation teams.
+Forensic clinical nurse specialists hold a master’s or doctoral forensic nursing degree and use their advanced training to serve as expert clinicians, teachers, researches, consultants, and administrators in different forensic settings.
+They may work in emergency rooms, sexual assault examination programs, psychiatric forensic treatment units, or on death investigation teams.

 3. Forensic gerontology specialists

 Forensic gerontology specialists help investigate cases involving the abuse, neglect, or exploitation of elders and work to raise awareness regarding legal and human rights issues.
 These forensic nurses typically work in hospitals, nursing homes, and other facilities dedicated to caring for the elderly.

 Forensic nurse investigators uncover the circumstances surrounding an unexpected or violent death.
 Typically employed in a medical examiner’s or coroner’s office, forensic nurse investigators examine the body, study the scene, assist in autopsies, and collect medical and social history information on the deceased in order to determine the exact cause of death.
 Forensic nurse investigators often work with nurse coroners or death investigators.